1.1 Selecting the Twelve Journals

 An obvious idea would be to just use generalist journals, because they will reflect what’s generally happening in philosophy.
 But this turns out to be a bad idea, since there really aren’t any generalist journals in philosophy.
-Perhaps because the journals in moral and political philosophy, and in philosophy of science, are so good, the so-called ‘generalist’ journals tend to under-represent work in those fields.
-Or, perhaps more precisely, they don’t always reflect the cutting edge work in those fields.
+Perhaps that’s because the journals in moral and political philosophy, and in philosophy of science, are so good, that so-called generalist journals tend to under-represent work in those fields.
+Or, perhaps more precisely, they don’t always reflect the cutting-edge work in those fields.

 |Journal||First Year||Number of Articles|

 |Journal of Philosophy||1921||4389|

 As you can see, there are two moral and political journals, Ethics and Philosophy and Public Affairs (P&PA), and two philosophy of science journals, Philosophy of Science and the British Journal for the Philosophy of Science.
 I could possibly have gotten by with just one of each.
 But I thought Ethics and P&PA brought in different fields of philosophy, and so they were both worth including.
 That meant it would be good to balance them with two philosophy of science journals.
 This had the side benefit of my not having to decide which of those two philosophy of science journals was more representative.